Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Simple Example

-In Figure \ref{fig_Step2_r} the discrepancy is shown for the case that the reference model state is zero, but the plant state is not, i.e. $F_x \dot x$ does not correspond to $F_x \dot x_{ref}$.
+In Figure \ref{fig_Step2_r} the discrepancy is shown for the case that the reference model state is zero, but the plant state is not.
 Here, the closed-loop system responses of the NDI control law and the INDI with actuators were simulated for a roll rate command $p_c=0^\circ/s$ with an initial value of the plant of $5^\circ/s$, while the initial value of the reference model was $p_{ref}=0^\circ/s$, such that $\dot p \neq \dot p_{ref}=0$.
-It is revealed that for the NDI law \eqref{eq_NDI_example}, the dynamics with which the error $p_{ref}-p$ declines, corresponds exactly to the desired error dynamics specified by \eqref{eq_error_dyn_des_NDI}.
-The INDI control law with actuators was designed with the same desired error dynamics like the NDI law and it is seen that the resulting error dynamics does not correspond to these desired dynamics.
+It is revealed that for the NDI law in Eq. \eqref{eq_NDI_example}, the dynamics with which the error $p_{ref}-p$ declines, corresponds exactly to the desired error dynamics specified by Eq. \eqref{eq_error_dyn_des_NDI}.
+The INDI control law with actuators was designed with the same desired error dynamics like the NDI law and it is seen that the resulting error dynamics do not correspond to these desired dynamics.

-Finally, Figures \ref{fig_ED_INDI_INDI_l} and \ref{fig_ED_INDI_INDI_r} investigate the influence of the actuator bandwidth on the error dynamics of the classical INDI and the NDI control law.
+Finally, Fig. \ref{fig_ED_INDI_INDI_l} and Fig. \ref{fig_ED_INDI_INDI_r} investigate the influence of the actuator bandwidth on the error dynamics of the classical INDI and the NDI control laws.
 The same simulations as before with $p_c=0^\circ/s$ and an initial condition $p=5^\circ/s$ was performed, but with varying actuator bandwidth.
-The simulations show that: \begin{enumerate} \item For the INDI law \eqref{eq_INDI_example} the dynamics of $p_{ref}-p$ do not exactly correspond to the error dynamics that were specified in the design, i.e. $\dot{e}-L_{p,d}e_p=0$, but for increasing actuator bandwidth these dynamics are approached by the resulting error dynamics. \item The desired NDI error dynamics given by \eqref{eq_error_dyn_des_NDI} approach the INDI error dynamics given by $\dot{e}-L_{p,d}e_p=0$, for increasing actuator bandwidth. \end{enumerate}
+The simulations show that: \begin{enumerate} \item For the INDI law in Eq. \eqref{eq_INDI_example} the dynamics of $p_{ref}-p$ do not exactly correspond to the error dynamics that were specified in the design, i.e. $\dot{e}-L_{p,d}e_p=0$, but for increasing actuator bandwidth these dynamics are approached by the resulting error dynamics. \item The desired NDI error dynamics given by Eq. \eqref{eq_error_dyn_des_NDI} approach the INDI error dynamics given by $\dot{e}-L_{p,d}e_p=0$, for increasing actuator bandwidth.
+Because the INDI error dynamics do not explicitly consider actuator dynamics, then when the actuator bandwidth increases, the actuator part of the error dynamics in the NDI law becomes negligible and hence approaches the INDI error dynamics. \end{enumerate}